nstilt1/generally-personalized-messages/README.md

 Most of the text was written by ChatGPT.
 The text is meant to have minimal traces of negativity in it.

 # Categories
-I will not publicly disclose how these messages are categorized.
-Just understand that they serve a purpose similar to affirmations.
-Here is a general idea behind it:
+The messages are grouped by the types of mental health issues they are supposed to address.
+It doesn't matter if there is any overlap/intersection with the message categories.

-Cat1 is generalized messages that don't really address any specific negative emotions.
+Cat1 is for non-negative messages that don't address any issues.
-Cat2 and Cat3 indirectly address some negative emotions that most people experience regularly.

 I probably wouldn't spam messages that are only from Cat2 and Cat3.
 I would probably reserve *at least* 40% of all messages to be from Cat1.